 What are the benefits of taking part?

-- The winners will receive the City of Munich’s Innovation Award as well as the corresponding trophy and certificate from the city’s Deputy Mayor, Katrin Habenschaden.
+- The winners will receive the City of Munich’s Innovation Award as well as the corresponding certificate from the city’s Deputy Mayor and competition patron, Katrin Habenschaden.

 - The winning concept will be implemented in a real-world test environment.
-If you win the award, you will gain access to the city administration and to information and data that will help you to further develop and realize your ideas.
-Take advantage of the network comprising local government, start-up support and entrepreneurship programs.
-Benefit from coaching and knowledge sharing with a wide variety of experts.
+The winners will gain access to the city administration and to information and data that will help you to further develop and realize your ideas.
+They take advantage of the network comprising local government, start-up support and entrepreneurship programs and benefit from coaching and knowledge sharing with a wide variety of experts.
 Fresh insights and a rewarding learning experience are guaranteed!

-- The press will attend the awards ceremony, presided over by the city’s Deputy Mayor, who is also the competition’s patron.
+- The press will attend the awards ceremony, presided over by the city’s Deputy Mayor.
 As a finalist this will give you an excellent opportunity to showcase your capabilities and draw attention to your project.

-- After the implementation phase, the prize winners will be able to boast a reference project with one of the largest municipalities in Germany which you can use to promote yourselves.
+- After the implementation phase, the prize winners will be able to boast a reference project with one of the largest municipalities in Germany which they can use to promote themselves.

-- Last but not least, the competition allows you as a winning team to implement your ideas, to make a positive contribution to your surrounding environment, and to help to make Munich a more innovative and progressive city.
+Last but not least, the competition allows the winning teams to implement their ideas, to make a positive contribution to their surrounding environment, and to help to make Munich a more innovative and progressive city.

 Any questions?
 Contact us!